Translated version of this PSD: Turkish

 The Project aims to contribute to the development of base load, indigenous energy resources in Turkey which are essential to support macro-economic stability in a sustainable manner to reduce Turkey's needs for energy imports.

-The Project will target the 'Competitive' and 'Resilience' transition qualities.
+The Project will target the 'Competitive' and 'Inclusive' transition qualities.
 The extension of the existing geothermal facility will further increase the amount of generation capacity in operation by the private sector and provide secure, baseload power to the Turkish system.
+The Bank will work with the Company to help the company ensure that women and men are able to equally access employment and career opportunities, and accede to the UN Women's Empowerment Principles (WEP), recognizing the Company adoption of international best practices and policies regarding equal opportunities.

 GURMAT ELEKTRIK URETIM AS